Large low-shear-velocity provinces

-Large low-shear-velocity provinces (LLSVPs), also called large low-velocity provinces (LLVPs) or superplumes, are characteristic structures of parts of the lowermost mantle, the region surrounding the outer core deep inside the Earth.
-These provinces are characterized by slow shear wave velocities and were discovered by seismic tomography of deep Earth.
-There are two main provinces: the African LLSVP and the Pacific LLSVP, both extending laterally for thousands of kilometers and possibly up to 1,000 kilometres vertically from the core–mantle boundary.
-These have been named Tuzo and Jason respectively, after Tuzo Wilson and W. Jason Morgan, two geologists acclaimed in the field of plate tectonics.
-The Pacific LLSVP is 3,000 km across and underlies four hotspots on Earth's crust that suggest multiple mantle plumes underneath.
-These zones represent around 8% of the volume of the mantle, or 6% of the entire Earth.
+Large low-shear-velocity provinces (LLSVPs), also called large low-velocity provinces (LLVPs) or superplumes, are characteristic structures within the lowermost mantle, above the Earth's outer core.
+These provinces are characterized by slow shear wave velocities appearing in seismic tomography assays of deep Earth.
+The two main provinces are the African LLSVP and the Pacific LLSVP, both extending laterally for thousands of kilometers and possibly up to 1,000 km vertically from the core–mantle boundary.
+These have been named Tuzo and Jason, respectively, after Tuzo Wilson and W. Jason Morgan, two acclaimed geologists in the field of plate tectonics.
+The Pacific LLSVP (Jason) is 3,000 km across and underlies four hotspots on Earth's crust where mantle plumes are believed to reach to the surface.
+These provinces represent around 8% of the volume of the mantle, or 6% of the entire Earth.

-Other names for LLSVPs and their superstructures include superswells, superplumes, thermo-chemical piles, or hidden reservoirs, mostly describing their proposed geodynamical or geochemical effects.
+Other names for LLSVPs and their superstructures include superswells, superplumes, thermo-chemical piles, mantle blobs, or hidden reservoirs, mostly describing their proposed geodynamical or geochemical nature.
 For example, the name "thermo-chemical pile" interprets LLSVPs as lower-mantle piles of thermally hot and/or chemically distinct material.
-LLSVPs are still relatively mysterious, and many questions remain about their nature, origin, and geodynamic effects.
+LLSVPs are still relatively mysterious in their nature, origin, and geodynamic effects.

 Seismological modeling

-Directly above the core–mantle boundary is a 200 km thick layer of the lower mantle.
-This layer is known as the D″ ("D double-prime" or "D prime prime") or degree two structure.
+Directly above the core–mantle boundary is a 200 km thick layer of the lower mantle known as the D″ ("D double-prime" or "D prime prime").
 LLSVPs were discovered in full mantle seismic tomographic models of shear velocity as slow features at the D″ layer beneath Africa and the Pacific.
-The global spherical harmonics of the D″ layer are stable throughout most of the mantle but anomalies appear along the two LLSVPs.
-By using shear wave velocities, the locations of the LLSVPs can be verified, and a stable pattern for mantle convection emerges.
-This stable configuration is responsible for the geometry of plate motions at the surface.
+The global spherical harmonics of the D″ layer are uniform throughout most of the mantle but anomalies appear along the two LLSVPs.
+By using shear wave velocities, the locations of the LLSVPs can be verified, and a stable pattern for mantle convection emerges, driving plate motions at the surface.
+The African LLSVP might be the cause of the South Atlantic Anomaly, where the Earth's magnetic field is significantly weaker than normal.

-The LLSVPs lie around the equator, but mostly on the Southern Hemisphere.
-Global tomography models inherently result in smooth features; local waveform modeling of body waves, however, has shown that the LLSVPs have sharp boundaries.
-The sharpness of the boundaries makes it difficult to explain the features by temperature alone; the LLSVPs need to be compositionally distinct to explain the velocity jump.
-Ultra-low velocity zones at smaller scales have been discovered mainly at the edges of these LLSVPs.
+The LLSVPs lie near the equator, but mostly in the Southern Hemisphere.
+Global tomography models inherently detect smooth features; however, additional local waveform modeling of body waves has shown LLSVPs have sharp boundaries.
+Sharp boundaries make it unlikely that LLSVPs are simply anomalous temperature zones, but rather that they have a distinct mineral composition.
+Smaller ultra-low velocity zones have been discovered mainly at the edges of LLSVPs.

-By using the solid Earth tide, the density of these regions has been determined.
-The bottom two thirds are 0.5% denser than the bulk of the mantle.
-However, tidal tomography cannot determine how the excess mass is distributed; the higher density may be caused by primordial material or subducted ocean slabs.
-The African LLSVP may be a potential cause for the South Atlantic Anomaly.
+By using the solid Earth tide, the density of these regions has been determined, with the bottom two thirds 0.5% denser than the bulk of the mantle.
+However, this cannot determine how the excess mass is distributed; the higher density may be caused by primordial material or subducted ocean slabs.